Relx101/RegisterMaster/README.md

   - \+ easy versioning with git
   - \- live compiling necessary on each start up possible bottelneck?
   - the files can be on your PC or in NDA protected network shares
-  - use the idea of [PeakRDL](https://github.com/SystemRDL/PeakRDL-html) enrich md into files
+  - use the idea of [PeakRDL](https://github.com/SystemRDL/PeakRDL-html) enriched md into files
 - Modular design of feature sets right from the start
   - Core functionality is the handling and managing of register descriptions
   - from hard drive / network share